wundergraph/cosmo/README.md

 # Create the demo project
 make create-cli-demo

-# Copy the Router token from the previous log output
+# Copy the Router token from the previous log output and set it as environment variables
 export ROUTER_TOKEN=...
+export OTEL_AUTH_TOKEN=...

 # Start the subgraphs + router
 make dc-federation-demo